Amazon RDS PostgreSQL Setup Guide

 Choose connection method (TLS required)

-IMPORTANT: You must have TLS enabled on your database to connect to Fivetran.
+You must have TLS enabled on your database to connect to Fivetran.

 Decide whether to connect your database to Fivetran directly, using an SSH tunnel, using AWS PrivateLink, or using Proxy Agent.
 How you configure your security groups in later steps will differ depending on this decision.
+For AWS PrivateLink and Proxy Agent you must follow their dedicated setup guides.

 Connect directly